Scenic Rim Regional Council provides a range of waste services for local households and businessess throughout the region. These include:

 - Garbage and recycling collection within serviced areas

-- Waste disposal sites/facilities
+- Waste disposal sites and facilities

 - Information on minimising waste and recycling